• Skip to primary navigation

 • Add wet ingredients to the dry ingredients.
 Mix just until combined.
 Spoon or pipe the batter into the prepared pans (see note).

 • In a small bowl, combine all glaze ingredients.
 I start with one tablespoon of milk, and then add more if the glaze seems too thick.
-Dip the tops of the doughnuts in the glaze.
+Dip the tops of the donuts in the glaze.
 Allow glaze to set before serving.

 Enjoy!